-Windows Azure Media Services iOS Client Library
+Windows Azure Media Services iOS Media Player Framework

 The Windows Azure Media Service iOS client library makes it easy for iPod, iPhone, and iPad developers to create rich, dynamic client applications that create and mix video and audio streams together on the fly.
 For example, applications that display sports content can easily insert advertisements wherever they choose and control how often those advertisements appear even when the main content is rewound.
 Educational applications can use the same functionality, for example, to create content in which the main lectures have asides, or sidebars, before returning to the main content.

 Typically it’s relatively complex work to build an application that can create content streams that result from an interaction between the application and its user – normally, you must create the entire stream from scratch and store it, in advance, on the server.
-Using the Windows Azure Media Services, you can:
+Using theIOS Media Player Framework, you can:

 Schedule content streams in advance on the client device.